ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 {: #cloud-setup-wca-vscode-install}

 Choose the installation for the plan that you are using.

+The following table lists the plan, a description of the plan, and a link to the extension.

 | Plan | Description | Extension name |
 | --- | --- | --- |